microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

   is most frequently requested in regards to quake mode.
 We're leaving the implementation of true single instance mode to that spec.
 * It was suggested in review that we could auto-generate names for windows, from some list of words.
-Prior art could be the URLS for gyfcat.com, which use three random words.
+Prior art could be the URLS for gfycat.com or what3words.com, which use three random words.
 I believe `docker` also assigns names from a random selection of `adjective`+`name`.
 This is an interesting idea, and something that could be pursued in the future.
+    - This would be a massive pain to localize though, hence why this is left as a future consideration.
 * We will _need_ to provide a commandline tool to list windows and their IDs & names.
 We're thinking a list of windows, their IDs, names, PIDs, and the title of the window.